si-co/rwdm/ARTIFACT-EVALUATION.md

 decisions in English, Italian, and French, since the cases under analysis are originally in French and Italian.
-We do not provide translations of the analysis, preferring to use the original documents employed during our research.
+We provide a translation of our comments along with the original comments that we used for our analysis, which are in English, French and Italian.
+We translated the comments with the help of ChatGPT, but we manually verified all the translations.

 Given the simplicity of our artifacts, we do not use one of the provided VMs for